 Alligators at Walt Disney World Resort

-In the aftermath of the recent tragedy involving an alligator at Walt Disney World Resort, many people have been asking me my thoughts and opinions on the subject of safety and alligators at Disney World.
-As a frequent traveller to Walt Disney World since it first opened in 1971, this post covers my perspective and experience with alligators on Disney’s property over the past 40-plus years.
+In the aftermath of the 2016 tragedy involving an alligator at Walt Disney World Resort, many people have been asking for my thoughts and opinions on the subject of safety and alligators at Disney World.
+As a frequent traveller to Walt Disney World since it first opened in 1971, this post covers my perspective and experience with alligators on Disney’s property over the past 45-plus years.

 I visit Walt Disney World regularly and I have been doing so ever since it first opened.
 The Resort opened in October 1971 and we had our first visit six months later in March 1972.
 We visited for three weeks that year.
 Ever since then I have been visiting each year for an average of two to three weeks.
 I have always stayed at Disney Resorts on Disney property.
-At the time of writing I have visited Walt Disney World — and stayed at Disney Resorts — 93 times and counting.
+As of March 2018 I have visited Walt Disney World — and stayed at Disney Resorts — 98 times and counting.

 So I am there a lot.